HalHatesDave/bashes-hal-sc-proton/README.md

 hal-sc-play.sh sets up some env that work well for me, then launches Star Citizen using UMU with a -10 niceness.
 You can edit the script to enable mangoHUD if you use it.

-# Note: This is meant for users with NVIDIA GPUs
+# Note: This is meant for users with NVIDIA GPUs | UMU is required to be installed

 Distros: